ceejbot/registry-design-patterns/slides.md

 ^ Publication is a series of steps, each of which can either suceed or fail.
 Failure triggers a rollback & report to the requesting client.

 ---

-- store the payload as a message: package, publisher, current state
-- worker looks at the message
-- authz (reject or move to next step)
-- validation
-- update registry metadata
-- store tarball
-- success!

----